Academic Laboratory (M6.1)

-- Not every course listed above is currently offered and the list of permitted courses is not exhaustive!
-If you intend to undertake a different Academic Laboratory training, which you cannot find in either of the lists please contact the study advisory to find out if your desired training can be admitted to the list.
+- Not every practical course listed above is currently offered and the list of permitted courses is not exhaustive!
+If you intend to undertake a different Academic Laboratory, which you cannot find in either of the lists please contact the study advisory to find out if your desired training can be added to the list.

 - If you intend to work on an extensive project for the seminar Medical Engineering (after consulting with your professor), you can incorporate surplus ECTS credits of this seminar project in your module Academic Laboratory.
 For this, your professor must issue a second certificate including the title of the seminar and the note “Zusatzleistung” (additional achievement).

-- You can also find options for combining the Academic Lab module and the Research Lab module (total amount of 10 ECTS credits) in your module catalog (section M6).
+- You can also find combinations of the Academic Lab module and the Research Lab module (total amount of 10 ECTS credits) in your module catalog (section M6).